StevenClontz/DMSGSL-CodeOfLaws/CodeOfLaws.md

     - The DMS Department Chair and Graduate Program Officer
     - The Graduate Student Council and other graduate student leadership
 * Organizing professional and social events for the benefit of DMS graduate students
-* Managing the selection of the DMS Outstanding Graduate Teacher Award
+* Managing the selection of the DMS Outstanding Faculty Teacher of Graduate Students Award.
 * Supporting the DMS Graduate Student Mentor program
 * Supporting COSAM Outreach efforts by helping represent mathematics